 Overview

-Some unit conversions come up constantly โ metres to feet, Celsius to Fahrenheit โ and are covered by simple, well-known converters.
-Others are less common but still essential in specific fields: converting a CGS-era physics textbook value to SI, translating a materials hardness spec between Rockwell and Vickers, or converting a decimal-degree GPS coordinate to the degrees-minutes-seconds format an old survey document uses.
-This guide collects those less common but genuinely useful conversions in one place.
+Some unit conversions come up constantly: metres to feet, Celsius to Fahrenheit, and the like, all covered by simple, well-known converters.
+Others show up less often but still matter in specific fields, like converting a CGS-era physics textbook value to SI, translating a materials hardness spec between Rockwell and Vickers, or converting a decimal-degree GPS coordinate to the degrees-minutes-seconds format an old survey document uses.
+This guide collects those less common conversions in one place.

-Several of these conversions rely on standard approximations rather than exact physical constants โ that's noted explicitly for each one below, since it matters for how much precision you can expect from the result.
+Several of them rely on standard approximations rather than exact physical constants.
+That's noted for each one below, since it affects how much precision you can expect from the result.

 Step 1: Convert Between CGS and SI Units